erik-sn/filter-table/README.md

 /**
-Array of objects, where each item is a configuration for a column:
+Array of object literals, where each item is a configuration for a column:
 [
   {
+    key: string  // the object literal key that this column is responsible for
     header: string  // label that will show in the header row
-    key: string  // the object literal key that this column is responsible for
     width: string  // either percent or px width of this column (i.e '15%', '30px')
     transform: (columnValues: [key: string]: string[], key: string) => any },